verbb/formie/docs/feature-tour/fields.md

 In addition some fields have some additional specific settings, described below.

+### Match Field
+For some fields (Text, Number, Password and Email) you can select whether to enforce validation where two fields need to have the same value.
+This is most commonly used for "confirm" fields, such as Email, or Password.

 ## Field Types
-Formie provides 26 different fields for use in your forms.
+Formie provides 31 different fields for use in your forms.